About Me

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2007.
 She has short, curly red hair and black glasses, and she is sticking out her tongue.
 The photo has a Camwhores.com watermark on it.

 People were still e-mailing me about how important to their day to day lives I was and commenting on my posts.
 I was still camming every day despite weight gain due to medications and experiencing massive body dysphoria due to a lifelong eating disorder.
-I was legitimately happy among the low points though, and I always tried to highlight or amplify that, to show gratitude to the universe for those moments and to have a public record to look back on later, which is why I think folks were still reading my posts.
+I was afraid to be happy, but somehow still cheerful among the low points, and I always tried to highlight or amplify that, to show gratitude to the universe for those moments and to have a public record to look back on later, which is why I think folks were still reading my posts.
 Plus, I was always excited about a new art thing and people were glad I survived my psychotic break, eager to see me rebuild myself back into the camgirl rock star I was before I got married and went crazy.
 I was only 30, after all.

 Then something miraculous happened!